-- Add sweet potato, ½ teaspoon each of salt and pepper and Herbes de Provence.
+- Add sweet potato, ½ teaspoon each of salt and pepper, and Herbes de Provence.
 Stir to combine.

 - Add bay leaves, rice (see note below), and 7 cups of veggie broth.
-Bring to a simmer, reduce to low simmer, cover and cook 15 to 20 minutes or until veggies and rice are cooked.
+Bring to a simmer, reduce to a low simmer, cover and cook 15 to 20 minutes or until veggies and rice are cooked.
 Remove bay leaves and discard.Note: A par-boiled long grain and wild rice blend is used here.
 My rice cook time was about 15 to 20 minutes.
 If you use anything that takes a little longer, you may way to add the rice first and then add the vegetables during the last 15 to 20 minutes of cook time so you don't overcook them.

 - Uncover and stir in baby spinach until wilted.